TomaszBlacha/Snakes-and-Ladders/README.md

 * [Setup](#setup)

 ## General info
-This program was made to emulate standard game of snakes and ladders
+This program was made to emulate standard game of snakes and ladders for 2-4 players.

 ## Technologies
-* QT
+* QT 6.0.2
 * C++

 ## Setup
-setup
+You need to build the solution using the Qt Creator.
+Then you need to copy the content of Copy files to the solution folder and then you can enjoy the game.